atelier-saulx/based/docs/db/start-stop.md

 ## Expiration Feature

-The `BasedDb` class provides functionality to automatically expire documents after a specified time.
+The `BasedDb` class provides functionality to automatically expire nodes after a specified time.

 ### Methods

 #### `expire(type: string, id: string, seconds: number): void`

-Sets a document to expire after a specified number of seconds.
+Sets a node to expire after a specified number of seconds.

 **Parameters:**

-- `type` (string): The type/collection of the document (e.g., 'token')
+- `type` (string): The type of the node (e.g., 'token')
-- `id` (string): The ID of the document to expire
+- `id` (string): The ID of the node to expire
-- `seconds` (number): Number of seconds after which the document will be automatically deleted
+- `seconds` (number): Number of seconds after which the node will be automatically deleted

 **Behavior:**

 - The expiration is persistent and will survive database restarts
-- The document will be automatically removed after the specified time
+- The node will be automatically removed after the specified time
-- Multiple calls to `expire` for the same document will update the expiration time
+- Multiple calls to `expire` for the same node will update the expiration time

 ### Example Usage